Pardon: India

-Under the Constitution of India (Article 72), the President of India can grant a pardon or reduce the sentence of a convicted person, particularly in cases involving capital punishment.
+Under the Constitution of India (Article 72), the president of India can grant a pardon or reduce the sentence of a convicted person, particularly in cases involving capital punishment.
 A similar and parallel power vests in the governors of each state under Article 161.

 The Constitution of India vests sovereign power in the president and governors.
 The governance in the centre and states is carried out in the name of the president and governor respectively.
-The president is empowered with the power to pardon under Article 72 of the Indian Constitution.
-Article 72 says that the president shall have the power to grant pardons, reprieves, respites or remissions of punishment or to suspend, remit or commute the sentence of any person convicted of any offence.
+The president is empowered with the power to pardon under Article 72 of the Indian Constitution, which says that the president shall have the power to grant pardons, reprieves, respites or remissions of punishment or to suspend, remit or commute the sentence of any person convicted of any offence.
 The meaning of these terms is as follows:

-The pardoning powers of the Indian President are elucidated in Art 72 of the Indian Constitution.
+The pardoning powers of the Indian president are elucidated in Art 72 of the Indian Constitution.
 There are five different types of pardoning which are mandated by law.